dancasmor/sPyMem/docs/source/Test.rst

 The applications allow the performance of the memory model to be tested in real time, in real or greater complexity situations than those shown in the tests, and even embedded in other larger systems.

+* `Real-time image storage and spike activity visualisation <https://github.com/dancasmor/Real-time-spike-based-hippocampus-memory-model-for-image-storage>`_ : Application for learning and recall (from a fragment of it) of images in real time and a tool for visualising the trace of the spiking memory activity during previous operation.
+It employs the `hippocampus_with_forgetting <hippocampus_with_forgetting.html>`_ model and notably makes use of the real-time model, as well as new forms of dynamic visualisation of the spiking activity of the network.

 (In progress to publish news applications...)